dotkernel/api-documentation/docs/book/v7/introduction/server-requirements.md

 ## Summary

-What Dotkernel API v7 needs to run: a Linux host in production (Windows via WSL2 for development), Apache with `mod_rewrite` or an Nginx equivalent, PHP 8.3, 8.4 or 8.5 with the `gd`, `json` and `mbstring` extensions and CLI SAPI, Composer 2.0 or newer, and MariaDB or PostgreSQL — MySQL is not supported because it lacks native UUID types.
+What Dotkernel API v7 needs to run: a Linux host in production (Windows via WSL2 for development), Apache with `mod_rewrite` or an Nginx equivalent, PHP 8.3, 8.4 or 8.5 with the `gd`, `json` and `mbstring` extensions and CLI SAPI, Composer 2.0 or newer, and MariaDB 11.4 LTS or newer or PostgreSQL 13 or newer — MySQL is not supported because it lacks native UUID types.
 Recommended extensions and baseline server hardening are listed as well.

 ## Details